popo1222/fastfoodie/README.md

 - Ubuntu 22.04+ (or any Linux with Docker support)
 - Docker & Docker Compose v2
 - Two domains pointing to your server IP (for auto SSL)
-- Minimum: 1 vCPU, 1GB RAM, 10GB disk
+- Minimum: 1 vCPU, 1GB RAM, 10GB disk (see sizing guide above)

 ### Steps